marvinscheffold/react-calculator/README.md

 ## Todo

 - Prevent division by 0
-- Make app independent from outside icons or fonts by adding them to cache for pwa or prodiving fallback
 - Replace eval calculation by concatenating functions
 - Refractor renaming "keys" to "input" or something similar (funtionality has outgrown the name far too much)